 One of the OG skincare Instagram bloggers who I have loved/been obsessed with for a very long time.
 Her photography and Photoshop skills are something to envy and oh that I do – on a regular basis.

 To me, Sharmili is a huge inspiration because she effortlessly manages and maintains a useful Instagram account.
-Hence, this interview is a little bit selfish in that I wanted to learn more about her but I can guarantee reading this will leave you feeling motivated to put work into your passions.
+Hence, this interview is a little bit selfish in that I wanted to learn more about her but I can guarantee reading this will leave you feeling motivated enough to get up and do the things you’ve always wanted.

 How did you come up with Sharmtoaster?